seenmttai/carecoders/readme.md

 ## Overview

 CareCoder aims to empower both patients and medical professionals with rapid and accurate diagnostic insights.
-The application combines a responsive front-end built with React (powered by Vite) and Tailwind CSS with a robust Flask back-end.
-The solution demonstrates how machine learning models and modern web technologies can be integrated into a user-friendly interface to support early diagnosis and timely intervention.
+The application combines a responsive front-end built with React and a robust back-end developed with Flask.
+Our solution showcases how advanced AI techniques can be integrated into a user-friendly interface to support early diagnosis and timely intervention.

 ---